Hierarchical Distributed Architecture for the Least Allan Variance Atomic Timing: Introduction

-Each MAC has two types of control, a frequent short-period control that continuously steers the MAC towards synchronization, and an intermittent long-period control that gradually regulates the GTS.
-The former is generated by the individual MACs in a distributed manner using only local information.
-The optical fibers allow the clock reading signals to be exchanged with negligible delay.
-Note that due to a physical limitation of MACs, only the difference between two signals can be measured, not the absolute value of the phase or frequency.
-Each MAC measures the time differences between its adjacent neighbors and itself, estimates their phase and frequency difference locally using a decentralized version of the Kalman filter \cite{anderson2005optimal}, and uses a consensus-type controller \cite{olfati2004consensus,chen2019bit} to stabilize these offsets.
+estimate their phase and frequency difference locally using a Kalman filter \cite{anderson2005optimal} , and uses a consensus-type controller \cite{olfati2004consensus,chen2019bit} to stabilize these offsets.
 In particular, the synchronization control gain is designed to take into account the special characteristics of the MACs so that the GTS has the least AVAR over the short control period.
 The latter type of control is received from the supervisor, which varies depending on the following operating modes. \begin{itemize} \item In the normal operating mode, the GTS is anchored based on the GNSS anchors.
 The reliability of the system is improved by using multiple anchors because the system can maintain timing even if some of the GNSS anchors are lost.
 Each MAC adjacent to the anchor measures and estimates its deviation from the anchor, and reports the result to the supervisor.
-Based on the average of all these estimates, the supervisor periodically broadcasts an anchoring control signal to all the MACs to correct their common deviation from the standard time. \item In the emergency operating mode, the GTS is controlled according to the concept of ``optimal long-term floating."
+Based on the average of all these estimates, the supervisor periodically broadcasts an anchoring control signal to all the MACs to correct their common deviation from the standard time. \item In the emergency operating mode, the GTS is controlled according to the concept of ``optimal long-term floating".
 Although neither the GTS nor its optimum is observable over the long control period, it can be shown that their difference can be controlled indirectly based on the measurable inter-clock differences.
-Using this fact, the supervisor collects a subset of the inter-clock estimates from the MACs, and broadcasts an optimal floating control signal to eliminate this difference without the reference to GNSS anchors. \end{itemize}
+Using this fact, the supervisor collects a subset of the inter-clock estimates from the MACs, and broadcasts an optimal floating control signal to eliminate this difference without the reference to GNSS anchors. \end{itemize} It is shown that the GNSS-independent synchronization among the MACs is ensured regardless of the operating modes, while the robustness to GNSS signal uncertainties is greatly enhanced by switching the control modes.
+Consequently, the resultant system perfectly satisfies Requirements I and II.
+To the authors' knowledge, this is the first attempt to study a hierarchical distributed timing architecture based on the use of MACs.